 At Florida State University, CLEP examinations are administered through the Office of Evaluation Services, an open test center for CLEP.
-Eligibility to receive CLEP credit at Florida State will be verified by the Office of Admissions.

 Departments and programs of the University may offer examinations for academic credit in lieu of coursework to undergraduate students upon request.
 Interested students should consult with their colleges or departments concerning the availability of examinations in lieu of specific courses.